Urology Care Foundation - What is Male Infertility?

 Testicular Biopsy

-If a semen test shows a very low number of sperm or no sperm you may need a testicular biopsy.
+If a semen test shows a very low number of sperm or no sperm, you may need a testicular biopsy.
 This test can be done with general or local anesthesia.
 A small cut is made in the scrotum.
-It can also be done in a clinic using, a needle through the numbed scrotal skin.
-In either case, a small piece of tissue from each testicle is removed and studied under a microscope.
-The biopsy serves 2 purposes.
-It helps find the cause of infertility and it can collect sperm for use in assisted reproduction (such as in vitro fertilization; IVF).
+It can also be done in a clinic using a needle through the numbed scrotal skin.
+In either case, a small piece of tissue from each testicle is taken out and studied under a microscope.
+The biopsy has two roles.
+It helps find the cause of infertility and it can collect sperm for use in assisted reproduction (such as in vitro fertilization, also known as IVF).

 Hormonal Profile